jasonmpittman/research-ideas/research-ideas-2017.md

 *What elements should be included in a conceptual framework for assuring confidentiality in synthetic cellular communication signaling?*

-How effective is completing a 'hard' programming challenge in entirety compared to punctuated experience across multiple 'Easy' progrsmming challenges?
+How effective is completing a 'hard' programming challenge in entirety compared to punctuated experience across multiple 'Easy' programming challenges?

 *To what degree does Meyers-Briggs personality type correlate with doctoral student performance in designing research?*